tkerr/rpi-sdr/README.md

    Open `wpa_supplicant.conf` in a text editor.
    Replace "YOURSSID" with your wireless network SSID (in quotes).
    Replace "YOURPASSWORD" with your wireless network password (in quotes).
    Save the file and exit.
-   **Note:** This file is deleted upon first boot, so the plain text password is removed from the Raspberry Pi.

 ### 1.7 Hardware Setup <a name="hardware-setup"></a>